Home

 Nyckel is the Swedish word for "key," and harpa is a word used for any stringed instrument before violins were used in Sweden.
 Like the hurdy-gurdy, the instrument has keys, but instead of being played with a wheel and a crank, the nyckelharpa is played with a bow like a violin or fiddle.
 So, a nyckelharpa is a "keyed fiddle."

 The nyckelharpa has several keys that are pushed in individually, moving a wooden dowel called a "tangent" to shorten the length of the string, producing a higher pitch.
 Each key on the modern nyckelharpa increases the pitch by one half step, making it a fully chromatic instrument.
-There are four bowed stings, with keys on the highest three.
+There are four bowed strings, with keys on the highest three.

 The nyckelharpa dates back to the 14th century, with a stone carving of one on the gates of Källunge church on Gotland, which is an island off the coast of Sweden.
 The earlier nyckelharpa was not fully chromatic and had fewer strings.
 The modern nyckelharpa was developed by August Bohlin in the early 1900s with improvements made by Eric Sahlström.

-My nyckelharpa was made in Sweden by luthier, Martin Westermark.
+Verlene's nyckelharpa was made in Sweden by luthier, Martin Westermark.

 Mandolin